michaellangford99/michaellangford99/engineering/drone/drone.md

 eleventyNavigation:
   key: drone
+  parent: engineering

+navToMdOptions:
+  # Show excerpts (if they exist in data, read more above)
+  showExcerpt: false
 ---

+{{ collections.all | eleventyNavigation: "drone" | eleventyNavigationToMarkdown: navToMdOptions}}

 # 8/10/2023

 Today I fired up the drone and the code editor for the first time since the end of Senior Design.
 Things were a bit rusty in my memory as well as the hardware.
 Eventually I got all the necessary cables dug up and connected, and removed the non-operational I2C harness for the LiDAR.
 We'll get that working eventually.